 About Scorpio Tankers Inc.

 Scorpio Tankers Inc. is a provider of marine transportation of petroleum products worldwide.
-Scorpio Tankers Inc. currently owns 14 tankers (one LR2 tanker, four LR1 tankers, one Handymax tanker, seven MR tankers, and one post-Panamax tanker) with an average age of 4.4 years, time charters-in 21 product tankers (five LR2, three LR1, seven MR and six Handymax tankers), and has contracted for 33 newbuilding product tankers (19 MR, eight LR2 and six Handymax ice class-1A vessels), one of which is expected to be delivered to the Company by April 2013 and the remaining 32 by the end of 2014.
-Additional information about the Company is available at the Company’s website www.scorpiotankers.com, which is not a part of this press release.
+Scorpio Tankers Inc. currently owns 21 tankers (one LR2 tanker, three LR1 tankers, one Handymax tanker, 15 MR tankers, and one post-Panamax tanker) with an average age of 3.5 years, time charters-in 31 product tankers (ten LR2, five LR1, seven MR and nine Handymax tankers), and has contracted for 55 newbuilding product tankers (29 MR, 12 LR2, and 14 Handymax ice class-1A product tankers), 42 are expected to be delivered to the Company throughout 2014 and 13 in 2015.
+The Company also owns approximately 26% of Dorian LPG Ltd. Additional information about the Company is available at the Company’s website www.scorpiotankers.com, which is not a part of this press release.